Brazil's BNDESPar calls JBS shareholder meeting to shuffle board

-RIO DE JANEIRO (Reuters) - The investment arm of Brazil's state development bank BNDES has given JBS SA until July 10 to convene a shareholder meeting to remove the controlling Batista family from the meatpacker's management and board, two sources with direct knowledge of the situation told Reuters on Saturday.
+SAO PAULO (Reuters) - The investment arm of Brazil's state development bank BNDES has convened a JBS SA (JBSS3.SA) shareholder meeting to remove the controlling Batista family from the meatpacker's management and board, in the latest twist involving the world's No. 2 food processor.

-Earlier this week BNDES Chief Executive Officer Paulo Rabello de Castro said BNDES Participações SA [BNDESP.UL] wants JBS board members to explain how they will address dwindling access to credit and assess losses caused by executives and their involvement in a corruption scandal.

-BNDESPar has a stake of about 21 percent in JBS.
-The two sources could not speak for attribution because they were not authorized to talk to the media about the ongoing negotiations.

 Currently, family patriarch José Batista Sobrinho has a board seat on JBS, like his son - Chief Executive Officer Wesley Mendonça Batista.
 Reuters first reported BNDESPar's plans on June 22.